THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 As such, the state-led smuggling of thousands of migrants would not have escaped the notice of Moscow, which was happy to show (implicit) tolerance – and use the occasion to mock European migration policy, even as it allowed the Iraqi embassy in Moscow to repatriate some of the migrants via Russia.
 In view of the fact that some EU and Nato members were at times even talking about incidents under Articles 4 and 5 of the Nato Statutes at the borders to Belarus, it can be assumed that provocations at the EU's external border are not taking place entirely without (implicit) tolerance by the Kremlin.

-On the other hand, financial support for Minsk is largely being drip fed through the gradual disbursement of a $1.5 billion loan, while a further package worth $3 billion from the Eurasian Development Bank is being negotiated.
+On the other hand, financial support for Minsk is largely being drip-fed through the gradual disbursement of a $1.5bn loan, while a further package worth $3bn from the Eurasian Development Bank is being negotiated.
 Economic support is also being provided through Russian absorption of Belarusian exports.
 However, these measures are modest, mostly serving to keep the Belarusian economy on life support without providing treatment for a full recovery, leaving it a dependent patient.

 It is also an open secret that, despite public displays of bonhomie, Vladimir Putin regards Lukashenko as a liability who must not only at some stage relinquish office, but power altogether.
 Lukashenko promised Moscow that a constitutional referendum would be held in February 2022 to facilitate a controlled political transition; but the Kremlin suspects that this is a ruse to engineer a ‘Belazakhstan’ scenario in which Lukashenko retains power through switching from the presidency to chairmanship of a newly empowered All-Belarusian People’s Assembly.